narladhanush03/Excel-Project-fnp-sales-analysis/README.md

 # FNP Sales Analysis Dashboard (Microsoft Excel)

 This repository hosts a comprehensive, interactive sales analysis dashboard developed in Microsoft Excel.
-The project is designed to provide quick, data-driven insights into sales performance for FNP (Flowers N Petals) data, focusing on key performance indicators (KPIs), trend analysis, and customer segmentation.
+The project is designed to provide quick, data-driven insights into sales performance for FNP (Ferns N Petals) data, focusing on key performance indicators (KPIs), trend analysis, and customer segmentation.

 ---